phillebaba/dela/README.md

 ```

 ## How to use
 First create a Secret and a Intent that references the Secret in one Namespace.
-Note the `allowedNamespaces` field that indicates which Namespaces are allowed to create a request for the intent.
+Note the `namespaceWhitelist` field that indicates which Namespaces are whitelisted to create a request for the intent.
 ```yaml
 apiVersion: dela.phillebaba.io/v1alpha1
 kind: Intent